 Jonai Farms and Tumpinyeri Growers have a landsharing agreement on Dja Dja Wurrung Country (djandak) to share land, resources, labour, and community to run our respective and integrated small-scale enterprises raising pastured pigs and cattle, and fruit and vegetables.
 We value relationships over transactions, and reflect on our relationships with djandak to help guide our relationships with each other, other farmers and suppliers, and the communities we feed.

 The agreement includes landsharing for farming and also for living.
-The principles are based on exchanges of various kinds of value - social, ecological, economic, and cultural - where all parties aim to provide and receive value commensurate with use and need.
-We acknowledge the privilege that Jonai have in ‘owning’ title to unceded sovereign land, and seek through a rent-free landsharing agreement and in our daily practices to break down imbalances in power or fairness in our relations with each other and with djandak.
+The principles are based on exchanges of various kinds of value - social, ecological, economic, and cultural - where all parties aim to provide and receive value commensurate with need and capacity.
+We acknowledge the privilege that Jonai have in ‘owning’ title to unceded sovereign Djaara land, and seek through a rent-free landsharing agreement and in our daily practices to break down imbalances in power or fairness in our relations with each other and with djandak.

 There is a largely institutional development towards ‘Agroecology Lighthouses’ championed by the UN Food and Agriculture Organisation (FAO) and NGOs intended to signal the way forward to the agroecological transition so needed to deal justly with future generations.
 We prefer ‘beacon’ rather than ‘lighthouse’, as lighthouses were developed to keep trade moving through the night in the endless pursuit of profit, and lighthouses are lonely places that tell travellers to stay away.
 Beacons, on the other hand, are lit by communities to show the way – they can be beacons of hope, and beacons of love.
 The Agroecology Beacon is working steadily to contribute to the rapidly growing movement of beacons all around the world, where smallholders are radically transforming the food system from the ground up, while paying the rent and working towards decolonial futures.